sumbach/modern-cljs/doc/tutorial-14.md

 ### Enter Enlive

-The steps `2.` and `5.` are already satisfied by the `defroutes` macro from [Compojure][6].
-The step `3.` - calculate the total - seems to be already satisfied by the the `defremote` macro call from [Shoreleave][15], which implicitly defines a function with the same name.
+Steps `2` and `5` above are already satisfied by the `defroutes` macro from [Compojure][6].
+Step `3` - calculate the total - seems to be already satisfied by the the `defremote` macro call from [Shoreleave][15], which implicitly defines a function with the same name.

-It seems that we just need to implement the step `1.` - read the `shopping.html` file from the `resources/public` directory and the step `4.` - update the input fields of the form.
+It seems that we just need to implement step `1` - read the `shopping.html` file from the `resources/public` directory and step `4` - update the input fields of the form.

-[Enlive][9] offers a single macro, `deftemplate`, which allows us to resolve both `1.` and `4.` in a single shot.
+[Enlive][9] offers a single macro, `deftemplate`, which allows us to resolve both `1` and `4` in a single shot.

 `deftemplate` accepts 4 arguments:
 * `name`
 * `source`
 * `args`
-* `& forms`.
+* `& forms`

 It creates a function with the same number of `args` and the same `name` as the template.
 The `source` can be any HTML file located in the `classpath` of the application.

-Finally `&forms` is composed of a sequence of pairs.
-The left hand of the pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
+Finally `& forms` is a sequence of pairs.
+The left hand of the pair is a vector of CSS-like selectors, used to select the desired elements/nodes from the parsed HTML source.
 The right hand of the pair is a function which is applied to transform each selected element/node.

-If you issue the `lein classpath` command from the terminal, you can verify that the `resources` directory is a member of the application `classpath`.
-This means that we can pass the `public/shopping.html` file to `deftemplate` as the `source` arg.
+If you issue the `lein classpath` command from the terminal, you can verify that the `resources` directory is included in the application `classpath`.
+This means that we can pass `"public/shopping.html"` to `deftemplate` as the `source` arg.

-As the `name` arg, we're going to use the same name of the POST route (i.e. `shopping`) previously defined inside the `defroutes` macro.
+As the `name` arg, we're going to use the same name of the POST route (i.e., `shopping`) previously defined inside the `defroutes` macro.

 Then, the `args` to be passed to `deftemplate` are the same we defined in the `(POST "/shopping" [quantity price tax discount] ...)` route.

-Finally, regarding the `& forms` arg, start by instantiating it with two `nil` values, which means no selectors and no transformations.
+Finally, regarding the `& forms` arg, start by instantiating it with a pair of `nil` values, which means no selectors and no transformations.
 I now expect that the source will be rendered exactly as the original HTML source.

 ### Let's code

-First, as usual, we need to add the [Enlive][9] lib to the `project.clj`.
+First, as usual, we need to add the [Enlive][9] lib to `project.clj`.

 ```clojure